canton-network/wallet/docs/wallet-gateway/signing-providers/index.md

 **Configuration:**

-This provider is automatically available when a `signingStore` is configured in the Gateway configuration.
-Set `WALLET_KERNEL_SIGNING_DISABLED=true` to prevent it from being registered.
+This provider is automatically available when a `signingStore` is configured.
+Set `signingProviders.walletKernel.enable` to `false` to prevent it from being registered.

 **Use Cases:**